brichards21/SMSDiscordSpam/index.md

 ![](index_files/figure-markdown_strict/unnamed-chunk-8-1.png)

-In the case of my messaging history with my sister, the number of numerics in a single message maxes out at over 0.3, with most messages having a proportion of 0.
+In the case of my messaging history with my sister, the proportion of numerics in a single message maxes out at over 0.3, with most messages having a proportion of 0.
 The spam message also has zero numerics, so the proportion of numerics isn’t a strong signal in this case.